andreipope/andreipope.github.io/pages/cv.md

 * Provides reliable financial forecasts to Management
 * Manages stakeholder relationships
 * Manages internal as well as external resources
-* Advise customers on how HPE is positioned relative to the competition
-* key IT issues
+* Advise customers on how HPE is positioned relative to the competition's key IT issues
 * Balances clients’ needs and protects HPE commercial needs
 * Conduct presentations for CEO/CTO level audiences